tml/cadmus/src/Chapter-2/Part III: Calling methods.md

 Calling methods
 ===

-You've defined a method, but it won't do anything until you call it.
+You've defined a non-static method, that is to say an instance method, but it won't do anything until you call it.

 You can call methods inside the main method like so: